terrylinooo/psr-http/README.md

 ## Quick Start

-The simplest way to start implemanting PSR-7 on your PHP applications, let's check out the examples below.
+The simplest way to start implementing PSR-7 on your PHP applications, let's check out the examples below.

 *Create a server request.*